 |

 Diagnostic Information: The Cystic Fibrosis DNA testing is performed in support of the Newborn Screening Program at DSHS and for other individuals.
-Forty mutations and 2 polymorphisms are currently included in the panel.
+The Cystic Fibrosis molecular testing panel consists of 60 mutations and 4 variants in the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR) gene and is preformed using the Luminen nTAG Cystic Fibrosis (CFTR) 60 kit v2 assay.
 The mutation detection rate is estimated to be 38.7-89.12% depending on the patient's ethnicity.
 The residual risk of carrying a CFTR mutation not included on the panel is approximately 0.4-0.9% across most ethnic groups.
-Test results should not be used as a diagnostic test but should be interpreted in the context of clinical findings, family history, and other laboratory data.
+Test results should not be used as a diagnostic test but should be interpreted in the context of clinical findings, family history, and other laboratory data

 |